 Once the OpenSSL cryptographic library is removed, if Tectia Server is configured to run in the FIPS compliant mode, it will refuse to start.

 F.2 Removing the OpenSSL Cryptographic Library

-F.2.1 Unix
+F.2.1 Linux and Solaris

-To remove the OpenSSL cryptographic library from Tectia Server on Unix, first disable FIPS mode, if it has been enabled, and proceed with instructions below for your operating system.
+To remove the OpenSSL cryptographic library from Tectia Server on Unix, first disable FIPS mode, if it has been enabled in configuration.